MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/hyperlinks.md

 ![A hyperlink button](images/controls/hyperlink-button.png)

 ## Is this the right control?

 Use a hyperlink when you need text that responds when selected and navigates the user to more information about the text that was selected.

 Choose the right type of hyperlink based on your needs:

 - Use an inline **Hyperlink** text element inside of a text control.
 A Hyperlink element flows with other text elements and you can use it in any InlineCollection.
 Use a text hyperlink if you want automatic text wrapping and don't necessarily need a large hit target.
 Hyperlink text can be small and difficult to target, especially for touch.
 - Use a **HyperlinkButton** for stand-alone hyperlinks.
 A HyperlinkButton is a specialized Button control that you can use anywhere that you would use a Button.
 - Use a **HyperlinkButton** with an [Image](/uwp/api/windows.ui.xaml.controls.image) as its content to make a clickable image.

 ## Examples

 <table>
-<th align="left">XAML Controls Gallery<th>
+<th align="left">XAML Controls Gallery</th>
 <tr>
 <td><img src="images/xaml-controls-gallery-app-icon-sm.png" alt="XAML controls gallery"></img></td>
 <td>